Can Cats Eat Apples?

 How to Prepare Apples for Your Cat

-If you have decided to give your cats apples, you need to understand well how to prepare apples to minimize risks and keep your cat safe.
+If you have decided to give your cats apples, you need to understand how to prepare apples to minimize risks and keep your cat safe.

 Firstly, make sure your apples are thoroughly washed before anything else.
-Some apples are sprayed with shellac raisin to make them look shiny, and others are treated with pesticides.
+Some apples are sprayed with a shellac resin to make them look shiny, and others are treated with pesticides.
 Washing them will ensure all these chemicals are well cleaned.
 Better still, you can skin off the apple to make it easier for your cat to chew and digest.

 Secondly, cut the apple into small and manageable sizes so that your cat can manage to bite them well.
 Remove the leaves, seeds, and stem from the fruit.
 If you are giving your cat the apples for the first time, be sure to give a small amount and keep an eye on your cat for any severe signs and symptoms.
 If your cat experiences any diarrhea or vomiting after eating apples, call your vet right away.

-Try Cornucopia for Everything Your Dog Needs
+Try Cornucopia for Everything Your Cat Needs